 When we fear losing money (or anything), we hold onto it very tightly, which stops us from taking risks with money.

 This works against us because most investments in the world are risky and we have to take on this risk in order to get market returns and create multiple streams of income.

 3. Guilt over spending money

-Guilt forces you to pay restitution for your wrongs, so if you feel guilty about your good fortune, one way to rectify it is by never enjoying your money so you avoid spending it on yourself or on anyone, if you feel it’s not for important things.
+Guilt forces you to pay restitution for your wrongs, if you feel guilty about your good fortune, one way to rectify it is by never enjoying your money so you avoid spending it on yourself or on anyone.

 4. You never dip into your savings even for the hard times

 You never dip into your savings when things are hard.
-You would rather stick through the hard times then make the journey easier on yourself.
+You'd rather stick through the hard times then make the journey easier on yourself.
 You hold onto money for dear life.